 A few special considerations

 - Accelerated Depreciation: The Modified Accelerated Cost Recovery System (MACRS) allows businesses to recover investments in assets through tax deductions.
-Businesses can deduct 85 percent of qualified solar equipment over a five-year period.
-To learn more about accelerated depreciation read this article from the Solar Energy Industries Association.
+Businesses can deduct 85 percent of the value of qualified solar equipment over a five-year period.
+To learn more about accelerated depreciation, read this article from the Solar Energy Industries Association.
 Talk to your accountant about how best to manage the tax benefits of going solar.

 - Rural Energy for America Program (REAP): This USDA program offers loans and grants for solar systems.